wasmCloud/krustlet-wasmcloud-provider/demos/wascc/fileserver/README.md

 If a DELETE request is made, the file is removed based on the URL path provided.

-It is meant to demonstrate how volumes work with the wascc-provider.
+It is meant to demonstrate how volumes work with the wasmcloud-provider.

 ## Running the example